freeCodeCamp/freeCodeCamp/curriculum/challenges/english/16-the-odin-project/top-introduction-to-flexbox/introduction-flexbox-question-h.md

 ---
 # --description--

-No matter which direction you’re using, you need to think of your flex-containers as having 2 axes: the main axis and the cross axis.
+No matter which direction you're using, you need to think of your flex-containers as having 2 axes: the main axis and the cross axis.
 It is the direction of these axes that changes when the `flex-direction` is changed.
 In most circumstances, `flex-direction: row` puts the main axis horizontal (left-to-right), and `column` puts the main axis vertical (top-to-bottom).

 In other words, in our very first example, you put `display: flex` on a div and it arranged its children horizontally.
 This is a demonstration of `flex-direction: row`, the default setting.
 The following example is very similar.
 If you uncomment the line that says `flex-direction: column`, those divs will stack vertically.